BIVLab-USTC/DETRDistill/README.md

 ## NOTE

-This repository is an initial draft, we will release more code in the future.
+This repository is an initial draft, we will release more code (AdaMixer, Conditional DETR) in the future.

 ## Acknowledgement